 Looking to give your college applications a bit of a boost this summer?
 There are plenty of things you can be doing over the three months you’re off, even if you’re out of class.
-Here are just three examples:
+Here are just three examples of summer activities perfect for your college applications:

 Take Summer Courses